Marco Baroni

-Marco Baroni (born 11 September 1963) is an Italian football manager and former player who played as a defender.
-He is currently the head coach of club Torino.
+Marco Baroni (born 11 September 1963) is an Italian football manager and former player who played as a defender, who is currently the head coach of Serie B club Hellas Verona.

 Playing career

 Baroni started his career with Fiorentina, and reached his football peaks during his time at Napoli, where he played his first seasons as a Serie A regular, winning an Italian championship title (scoring the title-clinching goal on the last day of the season against Lazio) and a Supercoppa Italiana title in 1990.
 He left Napoli in 1991 to join Bologna, and then left the club due to its financial issues; after a short spell at Serie C2 club Poggibonsi, he then joined Serie B side Ancona, and moved to Verona in 1996, where he enjoyed his last appearances in the Italian top flight.
 He retired in 2000 after two seasons with hometown Serie C2 club Rondinella.